 Finally, we retain a tail of extremely cheap stocks with more uncertainty regarding the timing of their recovery.
 The common theme is that, with few exceptions, our businesses are well-capitalized and their market positions are either secure or even being enhanced by the sudden change in the competitive environment.
 This includes companies like Israel Chemicals4 which is the lowest cost supplier of potash to China and India and the lowest cost producer of bromine compounds globally.
 A low-cost position in its two largest businesses ensures the company is cash generative even during difficult periods.
 Additionally, both of these businesses are “essential” and should continue to operate despite social distancing.
 With over $1 billion in liquidity available and no long-term debt due in 2020, liquidity and survivability does not appear to be an issue for Israel Chemicals.

-Granted, prices may drop even lower in the extreme, but the portfolios are now the most undervalued they have been in recent memory and in general these valuations accompany the bleakest conditions.
-Although every crisis is different, there eventually is a recovery and things seldom get as bad as prices would imply.
-This too shall pass.
+Granted, prices may drop even lower in the extreme, but the portfolios in our calculation appear to be the most undervalued they have been in recent memory and in general these valuations accompany the bleakest conditions.
+Although every crisis is different, we believe there eventually will be a recovery.
+Albeit we cannot predict when, from our experience, this too shall pass.

-Granted, prices may drop even lower in the extreme, but the portfolios are now the most undervalued they have been in recent memory and in general these valuations accompany the bleakest conditions.
+Granted, prices may drop even lower in the extreme, but the portfolios in our calculation appear to be the most undervalued they have been in recent memory and in general these valuations accompany the bleakest conditions.

 With that said, I do feel the need to apologize for the Funds’ recent performance.
 While virtually no one predicted the full impact of the virus, I should have appreciated markets’ tendency to overshoot and in turn put our reserves to work more slowly.
 We are now fully invested and excited about the future prospects for a portfolio trading at historically depressed valuations.
 But the ride down could have been less bumpy.
 In the meantime, please know that I am personally feeling every bit of the displeasure that other shareholders are feeling, as I have the bulk of my liquid net worth invested across the two Funds.